fboender/ansible-cmdb/README.md

     $ ansible-cmdb -t /home/fboender/my_template out/ > my_template.html

+### Fact caching

+Ansible can cache facts from hosts when running playbooks.
+This is configured
+like:

+    [defaults]
+    fact_caching=jsonfile
+    fact_caching_connection = /path/to/facts/dir

+You can use these cached facts as facts directories with ansible-cmdb by specifying the `-f` (`--fact-cache`) option:

+    $ ansible-cmdb -f /path/to/facts/dir > overview.html

+Please note that the `--fact-cache` option will apply to *all* fact directories you specify.
+This means you can't mix fact-cache fact directories and normal `setup` fact directories.
+Also, if you wish to manually extend facts (see the `Extending` chapter), you must ommit the `ansible_facts` key and put items in the root of the JSON.

 ### Extending

 You can specify multiple directories that need to be scanned for output.
 This